 Credit Hours: Year-Long Clinic: 6 (3 in-class credits and 3 out-of-class credits per semester)

-ULW: This course may satisfy the Upper Level Writing Requirement (ULW)
+ULW: This class may meet the Upper Level Writing requirement (ULW)